metadew/iesi/docs/pages/iesi core concepts/Configure your script - Using Subroutines.md

 * `<subroutine>`: refers to the name of the function ~ i.e. person.firstname, connection, time.travel, ...
 * `<args>`: refers to the parameters that need to be used as input for the subroutine function

+Subroutines can also be **nested**, containing subroutines in subroutines (e.g. for date formatting)

 **Instruction items** (`<instruction>`)
 |Syntax|Function|Description|